piusyps/portfolio/README.md

 ## 🌟  About Me

-* Skilled in both financial analysis and data science, I am a Chartered Accountant (CA) of Singapore proficient in Python, machine learning, and SQL."
+* Skilled in both financial analysis and data science, I am a Chartered Accountant (CA) of Singapore proficient in Python, machine learning, and SQL.
 * With nearly 10 years of finance and accounting experience, including deep business analysis expertise, I'm upskilling in data science to expand my analytical capabilities and enhance my performance.
 * Let's connect on LinkedIn: https://www.linkedin.com/in/piusyee/